 The expansion tank is not adequately secured to the wall.
 As code requirements start to call for engineered expansion tank supports we recommend the installation of seismic restraints to secure the expansion tank instead of allowing it to simply depend on piping connections that could result in damage to the water pipe and leakage during an earthquake.

 BATHROOMS

 PRIMARY BEDROOM BATHROOM

 FLOORING MATERIAL

-Caulking is missing at the intersection between the tub/shower and floor.
+The grout is cracked at the intersection between the tub/shower and floor.
 This can lead to water damage to the flooring and substrate.
-Caulking this area is recommended.
+Caulking this area with a flexible grout is recommended.